raniasiddiqui/Data-Science/README.md

 # Data-Science-Assignments
-This repository contains all the homework assignments related to data science course
+This repository contains all the homework assignments and exams related to data science course